Smiling couple looking at laptop on kitchen table together with paperwork nearby.

 The Bottom Line

-eClosings have been around for years now, but you might see them become more prominent under our new socially distant lifestyles.
-Home buyers may just find the digital process more convenient.
-Lenders, too, can appreciate the cost-cutting and time-saving benefits.
+EClosings have been around for years now but became especially commonplace during the COVID-19 pandemic when social distancing was the way of the world.
+These days, home buyers may simply find the digital process more convenient.
+Lenders, too, can appreciate the cost-cutting and time-saving benefits of an eClosing.

-While availability differs between the three types of eClosings, it’s worth talking to your mortgage broker or lender about your closing options.
+While availability differs among the three types of eClosings, it’s worth talking with your mortgage broker or lender about your closing options.